wcarc-on/wcarc-site/minutes/minutes201802.md

 ### New Business

 * Clayton (VE3IRR) moved that we approve the $110 expense for the Corkery Community Centre for the June contest.
 The motion was seconded by Glenn (VE3XRA).
 The motion was carried.
-* Doug (VE3XK) presented the plan to have the club purchase a handheld VNA and new antennas for 222, 903, 1296 and 2304 MHz.
+* Doug (VE3XK) presented the plan to have the club purchase a handheld VNA, handheld spectrum analyzer and new antennas for 222, 903, 1296 and 2304 MHz.
 A discussion followed with the members on what should be purchased, if it should all be at once and how the equipment could be lent out to the members.

 ### Announcements / Show & Tell